 Not all Prosecco is equal: Prosecco DOC and Prosecco Treviso DOC (a subzone which theoretically offers higher quality) tend to be the most affordable, perfect for a lunchtime quaffer or aperitif.
 They represents the bulk of exports and you’re bound to find examples at very reasonable prices.

-Stepping up to the DOCGs of Asolo, Conegliano-Valdobbiadene Superiore, Conegliano-Valdobbiadene Superiore Rive and Valdobbiadene Superiore di Cartizze gives you sparkling wines made from better fruit from the best hillside sites, and can challenge some of the best sparkling wines from other regions in terms of complexity and quality.
+Stepping up to the DOCGs of Asolo and Conegliano Valdobbiadene Superiore, the latter with its sub-categories including Rive (single-village bottlings) and Superiore di Cartizze (top of the tree, sweet style) gives you sparkling wines made from better fruit from the best hillside sites, and can challenge some of the best sparkling wines from other regions in terms of complexity and quality.

 Producers may even experiment with longer ageing, drier styles or old-vine bottlings.
 These DOCG Proseccos can get quite pricey, but you can still find some under £20.

 A brand-new Prosecco category launched in November 2020: Prosecco rosé.
 Blending Pinot Noir with Glera, produces a pink Prosecco with subtle red fruit characteristics, perfect for summer sipping as well as pairing with food in the winter.

 Jack Merrylees, head of content, brand & PR at Majestic Wine, said: ‘The most pleasant surprise has been Prosecco rosé, which now comprises over 20% of [Prosecco] sales and is growing.’

 It’s a classy drop – vintage only – but don’t expect to see rosé Prosecco at the DOCG level just yet; this is a new development at DOC level.